Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 slug: "/jenkins"
 ---

-Jenkins is an open source automation server.
-It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+Jenkins is an open-source automation server.
+It helps automate software delivery tasks such as building, testing, and deploying applications.
+It is commonly used for CI/CD pipelines.

 ## Jenkinsfile - Pipeline as Code

-Insted of configuring the pipeline in the Jenkins UI, we can define the entire pipeline in a Jenkinsfile and check it into source control.
-The file name is case sensitive and must be named `Jenkinsfile`.
+Instead of configuring a pipeline only in the Jenkins UI, we can define it in a `Jenkinsfile` and store it in source control.
+The filename is case-sensitive and should be exactly `Jenkinsfile`.

 **This pipeline can be written in two ways:**